-Here are a few companies that had the most genius ideas of employee referral programs.
+Here are a few companies that had the most genius ideas for employee referral programs.

 For anyone who referred a candidate for engineering manager and the candidate got hired, they gave the referrers a Royal Enfield bike (a cult in India, kind of like Harley Davidson of India) in India and a Vespa in US offices.
 The referrers could either choose the bike or take a trip to Bali and watch the sunrise from a Volcano!
 The bike and Vespa were parked right at the gates of the office so that everyone in the company would remember!
 InMobi took their referral rate from 20% to 50% for a 900 people team.
 Numbers to envy for!

-Dutch consulting and IT giant Accenture has always been an innovator for its HR practices and they didn’t fail to impress with their employee referral program.
-As we described earlier, they identified that people refer their friends because they want to help out either the friend or the company and feel good.
+Dutch consulting and IT giant Accenture has always been an innovator in its HR practices and they didn’t fail to impress with their employee referral program.
+As we described earlier, they identified that people refer to their friends because they want to help out either the friend or the company and feel good.
 How do you supercharge that emotional response that comes from doing good and helping someone out?
 They allowed employees to donate a part of their referral bonus to a charity of their choice and Accenture would match that amount.
-Now the intrinsic emotional reward for the employee was super charged and it reflected in their numbers.
+Now the intrinsic emotional reward for the employee was supercharged and it was reflected in their numbers.

 Getting great developers is getting tougher every passing day!
 However, developers are a well-connected bunch and need a little nudge to get them to refer their friends.
 GoDaddy put a poster.
 Every company does!
 Well, go daddy put that poster with code that read “If you know of a coder in your network who kicks ass, refer to GoDaddy Recruiting.” when decoded.
 As a compulsive puzzle solver, I can totally relate to this!

-Have a few more kick butt referral program ideas?
-Let us know in comments.
+Have a few more kick-butt referral program ideas?
+Let us know in the comments.

 Use Recruiterflow to make hiring a team sport.